3bdo7amouda/fake-news-detection/README.md

 - Experiment with different feature extraction methods
 - Try hyperparameter tuning for specific models
 - Consider ensemble methods for improved performance

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

-**Made with ❤️ for AI and Machine Learning enthusiasts**